google/zetasql/docs/aggregate_anonymization_functions.md

 Explicit bounds should be chosen to reflect public information.
 For example, bounding ages between 0 and 100 reflects public information because in general, the age of most people falls within this range.
-However, bounding ages between 0 and 37 because only 5% of people in the dataset are older than 37 is a problem because it's based on the dataset, not public information.

 Important: The results of the query reveal the explicit bounds.
-Do not use explicit bounds based on the dataset; explicit bounds should be based on public information.
+Do not use explicit bounds based on the user data; explicit bounds should be based on public information.

 ### Implicit clamping